Different ways to say I like in English

 -I’m fond of eating out.

-Using I’m keen on is of another ways to say I like for the intermediate level.
+Using I’m keen on is another way to say I like for the intermediate level.

 This is another way to express the likeness and you can use a noun or a verb(gerund) after “keen on”.
 Let’s see some examples: